cl1ents/Nexus-VR-Character-Model/README.md

 and maps the character to the player's headset and hand controllers.

+## Notice from cl1ents
+This ISN'T the official repo!
+It's simply just a fork of [TheNexusAvenger's Nexus VR](https://github.com/TheNexusAvenger/Nexus-VR-Character-Model) with some changes **I** <small>(and only I)</small> deemed good enough to add.

+This will most likely not get supported as often as you think, you're better off using the official version.
+Enjoy!

 ## Menu
 To access the menu, the left controller must be rotated counter-clockwise and the right controller